nicolaiarocci/nicolaiarocci.com/content/about.md

 I run the [local CoderDojo][6], a coding club for kids.
 I am also the creator and organizer of [DevRomagna][26], the local developer community.

-I am a former runner, climber, and swimmer now keeping myself busy with bodyweight training.
+I am a former runner, climber and swimmer now keeping myself busy with bodyweight training.
 I love reading [good books][8], hiking in the wilderness and riding my Triumph Bonneville.
 My all time favourite quote:

 > Only those who will risk going too far can possibly find out how far one can
 > go &#8211; T.S.
 Eliot

-## Find me on
+### Find me on

   * [Twitter][9] (you should follow me)
   * [GitHub][10]